BenCoyne/CV/README.md

 **Freelance Musician** (2010-present)

-- Being a freelance musician requires vast amounts of drive and resiliance.
-Though it is vital to master your instrument(s) and creativity skills, arguably it is equally important to develop an ability to think on your feet and react to last minute chanegs, to learn quickly and to seemlessly enter a group dynamic and be ready to not only contribute, but listen and adapt.
+- Being a freelance musician requires vast amounts of drive and resiliance and commitment.
+Though it is vital to master your instrument(s) and creativity skills, it is equally important to develop an ability to think on your feet and react to last minute changes.
+You must also be able to learn quickly and to seemlessly enter a group dynamic and be ready to not only contribute, but listen and adapt.

 ## Skills